Joeshmoe03/ASL-classification/README.md

 - train.sbatch: batch file for submitting training and other high compute jobs to HPC Slurm scheduler.
 - train.py: a script version that is runnable in our batch file for high performance computer training.
-- ASL.ipynb: the working file for all in progress visualizations, initial model testing, etc...
+- exploratory_analysis.ipynb: the working file for all in progress visualizations, initial model testing, etc...
 - util: a directory containing important utility that will be used to efficiently and effectively adapt our code for memory/data management constraints.
 Will contain useful things like transforms that can be applied to our images, data loaders, etc...
-- ASL.py contains the file to be executed in the HPC.
-It is essentially just whatever you wrote in the ASL.ipynb but adapted to the HPC.